tairique-davis/tairique-davis/README.md

 ##  Objective

 My goal is to build a cybersecurity career focused on **threat analysis**, **incident response**, and **vulnerability management**.
-I’m currently seeking opportunities to join a **Security Operations Center (SOC)** as a **Tier 1 Analyst**, where I can apply my technical skills, analytical mindset, and attention to detail to protect the **confidentiality, integrity, and availability** of critical systems.
+I’m currently seeking opportunities where I can apply my technical skills, analytical mindset, and attention to detail to protect the **confidentiality, integrity, and availability** of critical systems.

-I’m actively expanding my skills through hands-on labs, guided projects, and certifications — continuously updating this portfolio as I grow.
+I’m actively leveling up my skillset through hands-on labs, guided projects, and certifications.

 ---